Nick Evans (rugby union): Retirement

 In April 2017, Evans announced his retirement from rugby after the 2016–17 Premiership season with Harlequins.
 His last home game for Quins was against Wasps on 28 April 2017.

 Shortly after his retirement from playing, he was appointed as an attack coach for Quins.

 Coaching career

 Since 2017, Evans has been attack coach with Harlequins.
 Whilst in this role, the team won the English Premiership during the 2020-21 season beating Exeter Chiefs 40-38 in the final.

 In January 2023, prior to the 2023 Six Nations, Evans was appointed as attack for the England national team by Head Coach Steve Borthwick on a short term deal.
 The campaign ended disappointingly with England finishing 4th.
 Evans was still under contract with Harlequins who decided it was 'unreasonable' to release him for another extended period with England.
 He returned to his position as attack coach with Harlequins following the end of the tournament.
+Harlequins announced in April 2026 that Evans would leave his role at the end of the season.